wengyao04/CarND-Traffic-Sign-Classifier-Project/README.md

 The cross entropy between the predicted probability distribution (y’) and the actual vector score probability distribution (y) is
 `cross entropy = - sum (y'_i * log(softmax_i))`

-I minimize the cross entropy using AdamOptimizer with the following parameters
+I minimize the cross entropy using AdamOptimizer with the following parameters, L2 regularization is addded which improve the accuracy by 0.5%.

 ```
 batch size = 512
 learning rate = 0.0005
 epoch = 100
 earlying stopping patience = 30
+L2 lambda = 0.0001
 ```
 The following plots show the loss function and accurracy of training set and valuation set.
 <img src="./pictures/loss_accuracy.png" alt="alt text" width="650" height="300">